-- Your SSAS can receive previously accumulated pension rights from other registered pension schemes and you or your employer can make contributions into the scheme up until age 75. - There is no commitment on your part to continue making contributions and no penalty for ceasing or reducing contributions to a SSAS. - It is an HMRC requirement that you will not be able to take your benefits prior to age 55 unless you retire early due to ill health or have a protected early retirement age.
-Note that the earliest retirement age will rise to 57 from 6th April 2028 and may rise again in the future. - The level of income withdrawn must be within any applicable HMRC limits, if your funds are subject to capped drawdown rules.
+- Your SSAS can receive transfers from other registered pension schemes at any time. - You and / or your employer can normally make contributions to the scheme up until age 75, within applicable limits. - There is no commitment on your part to continue making contributions and no penalty for ceasing or reducing contributions to a SSAS. - It is an HMRC requirement that you will not be able to start taking money out of your SSAS until age 55, unless you retire early due to ill health or have a protected early retirement age.
+The earliest retirement age will rise to 57 from 6th April 2028 and may rise again in the future. - The level of income withdrawn must be within any applicable HMRC limits, if your funds are subject to capped drawdown rules.